- Compatibility

 - Note

-–with-oracle-headers-path and –with-oracle-lib-path are meant to be used with Instant client only but can used for regular client of libs and headers are not located in usual folders
+–with-oracle-headers-path and –with-oracle-lib-path are primarily meant to be used with Instant Client, but can also be used with a regular client when libraries and headers are not located in standard system paths.

 - Note

-If the Oracle OCI linkage mode is set to 'linkage' (default) and no Oracle lib path is provided, OCILIB configure script tries to located the Oracle library folder following this sequence :
+If the Oracle OCI linkage mode is set to 'linkage' (default) and no Oracle lib path is provided, the OCILIB configure script tries to locate the Oracle library folder following this sequence :

 - $ORACLE_HOME/lib32 (32 bits libs)